 A little bit of Cuba in Barcelona

 Dr. Bufill chose for the house a singular West Indies colonial style with neoclassical traits which revives the essence of his native Havana in Barcelona.
-The house was finished shortly before 1935, when Dr. Bufill died.
+Construction began in 1928 for the Universal Exposition of 1929 and was completed shortly before 1935, the year of Dr. Bufill’s death.
 The outbreak of the Spanish Civil War dispersed the children of the couple abroad.

 The youngest son, Enrique, met Maria Rosa Soler in Italy.
 She was also a daughter to Indian parents.
 However, destiny separated them until they were again reunited in Cuba two years later.
 They married and lived there for some years until they decided to move back to Barcelona to start a family.